puppetlabs/puppetlabs-apache/README.md

 ##### `default_type`

 _Apache 2.2 only_.
 Sets the [MIME `content-type`][] sent if the server cannot otherwise determine an appropriate `content-type`.
-This directive is deprecated in Apache 2.4 and newer and only exists for backwards compatibility in configuration files.
+This directive is deprecated in Apache 2.4 and newer, and is only for backwards compatibility in configuration files.

 Default: `undef`.